jzoran/kotlin-privapp/README.md

 As of this writing the version of kotlin used in AOSP is 1.2.50.

 ### Jetpack
-* As of this writing the version of Androix libraries is rc01, however with build you will always get the latest version so bear that in mind when syncing your repo and building the application.
+* As of this writing the version of Androidx libraries is 1.0.0-alpha1, however with build you will always get the latest version available so bear that in mind when syncing your repo and building the application.
-* Unfortunately, not all Jetpack libraries are supported, only those that are part of sdk build.
+* Unfortunately, not all Jetpack libraries are supported out of box, only those that are part of sdk build.
 Notably, Kotlin extensions are missing.

 ## Known issues